PAIR-code/lumi/functions/README.md

 Defines cloud functions for Lumi backend.

-(Make sure to create and activate a virtual env in this functions directory.)
+First, create and activate a virtual env in this functions directory.

 To install dependencies: